-How do you create a fantasy roleplaying game adventure?
-It can be daunting, and you need to prepare smart to get the best results.
-This post shows one way to organize your ideas for excellent results with minimal effort.
-I wrote this with beginners in mind, but everyone is welcome to join in.
+Creating a fantasy roleplaying game adventure is both easy and daunting, and you need to prepare smart to get the best results.
+This post is about organizing your ideas for excellent results with minimal effort.

 - You want a cloak-and-dagger game with backstabbing and intrigue in a dangerous city.